astropy/astropy-APEs/APE_coordinated_pkg.rst

 review process to change to a more peer-review model.
 That is, instead of every package being vetted by the coordination committee, the committee can act more as editors, sometimes offering the review opportunity to other members of the Astropy community.
-While the details of this process will not be outlined here, as they by necessity should be flexible enough to accomodate the experiences of the first few reviewers, this APE sets this as the eventual *goal* for the affiliated package review process.
+The details of this process will not be set in stone by this APE, as they should be flexible enough to accomodate the experiences of the first rounds of reviewers.
+But this APE sets some initial steps (see "Implementation" below) and makes the general idea the eventual goal for the affiliated package review process.

 Branches and pull requests